Spanish conquest of the Inca Empire: In fiction

 Marmontel's novel Les Incas, ou la destruction de l'empire du Perou (1777), inspired by Bartolomé de Las Casas's Account, tells a fictitious version of the conquest of Peru to portray the author's views on the religious fanaticism of the Conquistadors and their cruelty to the natives.

 An opera of Verdi, Alzira (1845), is set during the Conquest.
 In the play, an Inca called Zamoro wants to find the princess Alzira, who has been engaged to the Conquistador Gusmano.

 The second act of Rameau's Les Indes galantes (1735) is called Les incas du Pérou and tells the love story of a Spanish Conquistador and an Inca princess.

 The Spanish Comedy La aurora en Copacabana, written by Pedro Calderón de la Barca, dramatizes the Conquest under a religious perspective, adding allegorical characters that represents the Idolatry and the Christian conversion of the Native Peruvians.

 The first part of Madame de Graffigny's epistolary novel Lettres d'une Péruvienne narrates the abduction of Zilia, an Inca princess, by the Spaniards during the Conquest.

 Peter Shaffer's play The Royal Hunt of the Sun (1964) dramatizes the conquest of the Incas.
 In the play, Pizarro, Atahualpa, Valverde and other historical figures appear as characters.

 This event is also narrated as a Science Fiction novelette in Randall Garrett's Despoilers of the Golden Empire (1959).

-The Ransom Room it's the setting of the romance Das Gold von Caxamalca (1928) by the German novelist Jakob Wasserman.
+The Ransom Room is the setting of the romance Das Gold von Caxamalca (1928) by German novelist Jakob Wasserman.

 The conquest is also used as a starting point for the Matthew Reilly novel Temple, where the siege of Cusco is used.
 Many historical figures are mentioned, especially Pizarro who is mentioned as the pursuer of the protagonist.

 The Inca are featured in the third Campaign in Age of Empires 3, having a Lost City hidden in the Andes.
 They are also in the Multiplayer, found primarily in the areas making up Chile and Argentina.
 In the Definitive Edition of the game they are a playable faction.

 The conquest is parodied in The Simpsons TV series, in the episode "Lost Verizon", written by John Frink.

 Pizarro and his fellow conquistadors feature as antagonists in the 1982 animated serial The Mysterious Cities of Gold.